quadmangle/ops-core-backend/README.md

 ---

 ## 🧠 Contributors
-Built and maintained by [Your Team Name or Your Handle]
+Built and maintained by [Ignite00G]